asidiki/NGINX-INGRESS/README.md

 - On your Jenkins Server run the following command to define which cluster to use:<br>
   `aws eks update-kubeconfig --region us-east-1 --name <cluster-name>`<br>
-  -Verify access by running `kubectl get all`
+- Verify access by running `kubectl get all`

 ### Create Two Basic Nginx Deployments to route our traffic to: